victorbjafet/victorbjafet/README.md

 Hi!
-I'm Victor, a highschool class of 2025 student passionate about CS/EE/CE.
+I'm Victor, a highschool class of 2025 student passionate about CS/EE/CE (Virginia Tech bound!).

 I occasionally try to take on random personal projects (that tend to die due to lack of free time), but whatever I do I usually put on GitHub!